RAGHUTTAMA-DEV/My-Recipe-App/README.md

-Hi this is basic stater code for a recipe app and i am just a beginner in Mern stack actully only a week into it and this code is just pure backend.And i know i can add many stuffs like-zod hashing the password with argon and cookies and use cors and many more but i try to keep the basic version of it because this is just the starter code.I will try to upload the entire project with the frontend,
+"This is the basic backend for my Recipe App.
+I'm just a week into learning the MERN stack, so I’ve kept it simple as a starting point.
+I know there are many improvements I can make, like using Zod, hashing passwords with Argon, implementing cookies, CORS, and more—but for now, this serves as the foundation.
+Excited to build and upload the full project with the frontend soon!"

+Let me know if you'd like any tweaks! 🚀